Affine constraints

 add!(ch, lc2)

-Affine constraints will affect the sparsity pattern of the stiffness matrix, and as such, it is important to also include the ConstraintHandler
+Affine constraints will impact the sparsity pattern of the matrix, and as such, it is important to also include the ConstraintHandler

 as an argument when creating the sparsity pattern: